slewie/TextDetoxification/reports/FinalSolutionReport.md

 ![image](./figures/final_solution/predictions.png)

+Also, you can test the model using [link](https://huggingface.co/slewie/t5-ultradetox-finetuned)
 - Toxicity score 0.32 on average
 - METEOR score of 0.61 indicating good meaning retention
 - Similarity score of 0.91 showing high semantic similarity